 This further proves that this incident was a nation-state-sponsored act.
 Below is a step-by-step analysis of how the Bybit hacking incident took place.

-The attackers infiltrated the blockchain and tricked users into signing transactions that changed a secure multi-signature wallet contract into a malicious one.
+The attackers broke into the blockchain and tricked users into signing transactions that changed a secure multi-signature wallet contract into a malicious one.

 During a routine transfer of Ethereum from Bybit’s cold wallet to its hot wallet, the attackers stole 401,000 Ethereum tokens, worth approximately $1.5 billion at the time.

-3. Dispersal of assets through intermediary wallets The stolen assets were transferred through a complex network of intermediary addresses.
+The stolen assets were transferred via a complex network of intermediary addresses, which

-This is a common technique to hide the path of funds and make them harder for blockchain analysts to track.
-4. Token Swaps and Money Laundering
+It is a common technique to conceal the path of funds and make it difficult for blockchain analysts to trace them.

-The hackers exchanged most of the stolen ETH for other tokens such as BTC (Bitcoin), DAI (Daicoin), and distributed cryptocurrencies such as Bitcoin (BTC), Bitcoin Cash (BTC), and Bitcoin Derivatives (BTC).
+The hackers exchanged most of the stolen ETH for other tokens such as BTC (Bitcoin), DAI (Daicoin), and distributed cryptocurrencies through decentralized exchanges (DEEXs).

-5. Fund idling stop and strategic money laundering Most of the stolen funds were left in multiple addresses.
+5. Funds Idling Stop and Strategic Money Laundering Most of the stolen funds were left in multiple addresses.
+This is

-The Chainalysis Reactor graph shows the complex money laundering process to date.
-The graph shows the intermediary addresses, token exchanges, and cryptocurrency laundering.
+The Chainalysis Reactor graph shows the complex chain of events that led to money laundering.
+The graph shows the intermediary addresses, token exchanges,

-This illustrates the attempt to conceal stolen funds through a complex network of loss-chain transfers, as well as the ripple effects this incident will have across the crypto-asset ecosystem.
+It also illustrates the attempt to conceal the stolen funds through a complex network of cross-chain transfers, and the ripple effects this incident will have across the crypto-asset ecosystem.

-Despite the severity of the Bybit attack, the inherent transparency of the blockchain poses a significant barrier to bad actors attempting to launder stolen funds.
+Despite the severity of the Bybit attack, the inherent transparency of the blockchain poses a significant barrier to malicious actors attempting to launder stolen funds.

 All transactions are recorded on a public ledger, allowing authorities and cybersecurity companies to track and monitor illegal activities in real time.

-Chainalysis has also recently acquired Hexagate and Alteriya to further strengthen its security and fraud detection capabilities, enabling it to better address more advanced threats.
+Chainalysis also recently acquired Hexagate and Alteriya to further strengthen its security and fraud detection capabilities, providing more advanced

 Cooperation across the crypto asset ecosystem is essential to addressing the threat.
-Bybit’s promise to compensate customers for their losses and blockchain forensics
+Bybit’s promise to compensate customers for their losses and Blockchain

-Our close collaboration with SICK experts demonstrates the importance the industry places on mutual support and resilience.
-With all our experts coming together, the crypto community can better defend against sophisticated cyber attacks.
+Our close collaboration with forensic experts demonstrates the importance the industry places on mutual support and resilience.
+With all our experts coming together, the crypto community can achieve a high level of service.

-Chainalytics is a global leader in financial services, with a global team of experts, customers, and partners in the public and private sectors.
+Chainalytics is a global leader in financial services, with a team of globally located, customers and partners in the public and private sectors.

-We are working with multiple parties to support various asset seizure and recovery routes in response to this attack.
-We have already worked with multiple parties to recover the $40 million (approximately $50 million) stolen from Bybit.
+We are working with our partners to support various asset seizure and recovery routes in response to this attack.
+We have already worked with multiple parties to recover the 4,000 stolen from Bybit.

-"We have contributed to freezing over 7 billion won ($70 billion) in funds and will continue to work with public and private sector institutions to seize as many assets as possible," the company said.
+The company has contributed to freezing over $57 billion (approximately 57 billion won) in funds and will continue to work with public and private sector institutions to seize as many assets as possible.

 2025/02/25 16:49 KST